 The gaps a running back burst through happen because an offensive lineman created it.
 The quarterback has time to throw downfield because of the lineman.
 Quarterbacks get sacked because of lineman.
 We could go on and on.

 Note that many Naperville Saints lineman are NOT stripers.
-We have some our fastest and strongest players on the line who are under the weight limit.
+We have some of our fastest and strongest players on the line who are under the weight limit.

 There are five offensive linemen (OL) in most offensive formations: one center, two guards, and two tackles.
 Their primary function is to block for the player with the ball.